 2) Everyone in your group should have similar budgets and interests.
 Your golf travel experience will be diminished if you have to make numerous compromises over how much golf to play, where to stay, where to eat, what to do off the golf course and so forth.

 3) Plan a guys’ trip, a gals’ trip or a couples’ trip, but not a combination of singles and couples.
 Admit it: most guys behave differently on guys’ trips than they do on couples’ trips.
 And, single guys usually don’t mix well with couples on the road.
-If you plan a couples’ trip, decide whether your group is going to be golfers only or mixture of golfers and tourists.
+If you plan a couples’ trip, decide whether your group is going to be golfers only or a mixture of golfers and tourists.
 Keep in mind that the best golf and the best touring are not always near one another.
 For itineraries to appeal equally well to both golfers and tours, both sides may need to make compromises.

 4) Try to recruit at least 8 compatible travelers so you can easily afford to be chauffeured about by one of our Haversham & Baker driver/escorts.
 Nothing adds more to the golf travel experience than being attended constantly by someone who knows the local territory intimately.
 With 8 travelers, there is a modest premium for a driver over a self-drive; with 12 travelers, there is no premium at all.